COVID Vaccination & Testing Info

 The UNT Health Science Center has developed a new covid vaccine registration portal that allows community members to register for an appointment for the vaccine, as opposed to signing up for a “call back”.
 When on the registration site, be sure to select “Tarrant County”.

-FWISD Requests Employees Testing Positive, Exposed to COVID-19 Report Case to District
+FWISD Requests Employees Testing Positive Report Case to District

-District employees must report whether they’ve tested positive for COVID-19 or have been in close contact with a person with a confirmed virus case, per the Fort Worth ISD COVID-19 screening protocols.
+District employees must report whether they’ve tested positive for COVID-19 per the Fort Worth ISD COVID-19 screening protocols.

 Employees must contact their campus supervisor or campus principal.
 To the extent legally possible, the District will protect personal identifiable information from public disclosure at all times.